Silvanite/brandenburg/README.md

 This package uses auto-loading in Laravel 5.5 of both the service provider and the `BrandenburgPolicy` Facade

-For Laravel 5.1 - 5.4 load the Service Provider and Facde.
+For Laravel 5.1 - 5.4 load the Service Provider and Facade.

 ```php
 // config/app.php